List of sovereign states in Europe by GDP (nominal) per capita

 This is a list and map of European states by GDP per capita.

 The figures presented do not take into account differences in the cost of living in different countries, and the results vary greatly from one year to another based on fluctuations in the exchange rates of the country's currency.
 Such fluctuations change a country's ranking from one year to the next, even though they often make little or no difference to the standard of living of its population.
-Therefore, these figures should be regarded with caution.
-GDP per capita is often considered an indicator of a country's standard of living; however, this is problematic because GDP per capita is not a measure of personal income.
+GDP per capita is often considered an indicator of a country's standard of living; with limitations, as GDP per capita is not a measure of personal income.

 List of sovereign states in Europe by GDP (nominal) per capita

 This is a sortable list of all European countries by their gross domestic product in millions of US dollars at market or official government exchange rates (nominal) per capita, according to the International Monetary Fund.
 Data for Monaco and Liechtenstein are taken from World Bank Data.
 The economic and political map of Europe also includes: Turkey, Georgia, Armenia, Azerbaijan, Cyprus and Kosovo.